jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 # Jupyter AI Module Cookiecutter

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template for creating a AI module.
+The AI module constructed from the template serves as a very simple example that can be extended however you wish.

-## Use the template to create package
+## Usage

 Install cookiecutter.